BMW 3 Series Reliability Guide & Common Problems (2026)

 First introduced in 1975, the 3 Series is one of BMW’s most popular models.
 The current generation, the G20 model unveiled in 2018, continues with the same recipe: comfort, driving performance and rear-wheel drive.

 However, with cars becoming more and more complex, is the 3 Series as reliable as we’ve come to expect from BMW?
-We’ll take a look at some common problems, recalls and discuss if the 3 Series is a good buy in 2025.
+We’ll take a look at some common problems and recalls and discuss whether the 3 Series is a good buy in 2026.

 Is the BMW 3 Series Reliable?